philipxlee/automata-visualization/README.md

    * Moving the cursor on the cells will create a `hover` effect, displaying a opaque color to show users the location of their cursor.

-### Assignment Impressions
-   * Working on Cell Society was both challenging and incredibly interesting.
-The complexity of the cellular automaton required us to carefully design and implement the rules governing cell behavior, ensuring that they accurately represented the real-world phenomena we wanted to simulate.
-We felt that Cell Society was difficult, but working together step by step made the challenge less daunting.
-It was also a great exercise in practicing communication with our groups, setting deadlines, meetings, and targets, etc.
-   * Collaborating with our team and utilizing version control with Git added a rewarding dimension to the project.
-The ability to work together, track changes, and merge contributions allowed us to effectively manage the development process.
-Connecting all the simulations and integrating everyone's work into a cohesive whole was also really cool, as it showed us that we had overcome a lot of challenges, such as the occasional merge conflicts.